 The good news is that it’s easy to find lots quality well-priced cable accessories on Amazon if you feel like you need another type of handle.
 Though, many people will be perfectly satisfied with just the included accessories.

 Lat Pulldown Leg Holder

-The Monster G12 comes with a leg holder attachment for lat pulldowns.
+The Force USA G12 comes with a leg holder attachment for lat pulldowns.
 The purpose is to keep your thighs locked firmly in place so your butt doesn’t lift up during lat pulldowns.

 The attachment consists of a steel bracket with 2 roller pads on the end.
 Both pads are covered in commercial grade vinyl fabric for long term durability.

 You can install the attachment on either of the j-hooks.
 You insert a pin through the leg holder bracket, then through the j-hook and out the other side.
 Then there is a pop-pin that you insert into one of the 4 micro-adjustment holes on the base of the j-hook.
 These holes let you increase or decrease the pad height slightly to get a perfect fit against your thighs.